 \section{Discussion}

-We introduce a Bayesian approach for graph structure learning based on the Gaussian graphical models using a trans-dimensional MCMC methodology.
+We introduce a Bayesian approach for graph structure learning based on Gaussian graphical models using a trans-dimensional MCMC methodology.
 The proposed methodology is based on the birth-death process.
-In theorem \ref{BD theorem}, we derived the conditions for which the balance conditions of the birth-death MCMC method holds.
+In Theorem \ref{BD theorem}, we derived the conditions for which the balance conditions of the birth-death MCMC method holds.
 According to those conditions we proposed a convenient BDMCMC algorithm, whose stationary distribution is our joint posterior distribution.
 We showed that a scalable Bayesian method exists, which, also in the case of large graphs, is able to distinguish important edges from irrelevant ones and detect the true model with high accuracy.
 The resulting graphical model is reasonably robust to modeling assumptions and the priors used.

-As we have shown in our simulation studies (\ref{example 1} and \ref{example 2}), in Gaussian graphical models, any kind of trans-dimensional MCMC algorithm which is based on discrete time Markov process (such as reversible jump algorithms by \citealp{wang2012efficient} and \citealp{lenkoski2013direct}) could suffer from high rejection rates, especially for high-dimensional graphs.
-Contrary in our BDMCMC algorithm moves between graphs are always accepted.
-In general, although our trans-dimensional MCMC algorithm has significant additional computing cost for birth and death rates, it has clear benefits over reversible jump style moves when graph structure learning in a non-hierarchical setting are of primary interest.
+As we have shown in our simulation studies (\ref{example 1}), in Gaussian graphical models, any kind of trans-dimensional MCMC algorithm which is based on a discrete time Markov process (such as reversible jump algorithms by \citealp{wang2012efficient} and \citealp{lenkoski2013direct}) could suffer from high rejection rates, especially for high-dimensional graphs.
+However in our BDMCMC algorithm, moves between graphs are always accepted.
+In general, although our trans-dimensional MCMC algorithm has significant additional computing cost for birth and death rates, it has clear benefits over reversible jump style moves when graph structure learning in a non-hierarchical setting is of primary interest.